 Combination of the eastern and western culture

 Coming from Asia and developing in United States, Dr. James S. C. Chao takes both the thinking of the western and culture and ritual heritage of eastern equally serious.
 They still have bamboo in their backyard to remind themselves of their roots of China.
 He speaks Chinese with his daughters, speaks about Chinese philosophy and also celebrates Chinese holidays.
 Growing up, all the daughters could begin eating dinner after their father moves his chopsticks.
 Dr. James s.
 C. Chao mentioned in the book that ‘the world would only become more complicated as it evolves and it would be an advantage to understand one more culture.’
 He encourages his daughters to not feel sorry for themselves or feel discriminated even if they live in a foreign country because China also has a lot of good things that is worth sharing with the western world.
-Seeing how Secretary Elaine L. Chao gets along with her father, you can strongly feel the influence of the Eastern culture.
+Seeing how The Honorable Elaine L. Chao gets along with her father, you can strongly feel the influence of the Eastern culture.
 Despite her heavy work load, whenever she flies to New York, she visits her father and they also exercise and study together.
 Everyday at 10 pm, she calls her father to remind him that it’s time to go to bed.

 Do house chores, and don’t be arrogant